AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 - LEDs: There's LEDs around the Swadge.
 Make them light up in response to what's going on in the game
 - Accelerometer: Shake to jump?
 - Add Power-ups: Invincibility?
 Super jump?
 Bonus score?
 See what you can make!
+- Fiddle with the code: Code is a form of art as much as drawings or music is.
+Adjust the cde we've already made to see what can change!

 Some other things:
 - Comment all your code!
 Commenting code helps other people figure out what the heck you were doing, and helps you know what you were doing three months ago last time you were working on the